AST9420 – Cosmology II

 Schedule, syllabus and examination date

-The course provides the basic knowledge to understand the history and properties of the large scale structures of our Universe.
-In particular, by numerically solving the Einstein and the Boltzmann equations, one understands how clusters of galaxies and the fluctuations in the cosmic microwave background radiation are formed and what are their main statistical properties.
+This course provides the basic knowledge to understand the history and properties of the large scale structures of our Universe.
+In particular, by numerically solving the Einstein and the Boltzmann equations, one understands how clusters of galaxies and the fluctuations, in both temperature and polarization, in the cosmic microwave background radiation are formed and what their main statistical properties are.

-- Knowing the principles and equations of Einstein General Relativity, and being able to solve them for some specific cases.
+- you will be familiar with the principles and equations of Einstein General Relativity, and be able to solve them in some specific cases.

-- Being able to describe, qualitatively and quantitatively important epochs in the early Universe, such as inflation, recombination and the formation of cosmic microwave background radiation.
+- you will be able to describe, qualitatively and quantitatively important epochs in the early Universe, such as inflation, recombination and the formation of cosmic microwave background radiation.

-- Knowing how to obtain from the linearly perturbed Einstein equations the equations that describe the formation of structures in the universe, and solve them analytically and numerically.
+- you will know how to obtain equations from the linearly perturbed Einstein Equations that describe the formation of structures in the universe, and solve them analytically and numerically.

-- Understanding what are the main statistical observables which can be applied to large scale structure data sets, and from them obtain the main properties of our Universe, and the laws that describe it.
+- you will understand what the main statistical observables are, which can be applied to large scale structure datasets, and from them obtain the main properties of our Universe, and the laws that describe it.

-- Present the results of numerical analysis in a written report.
+- you will be able to present the results of numerical analysis in a written report.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.